-Committee Memberships: Audit, MD&C
+Committee Memberships: Audit, Governance

-Nominees for Election as Directors with Terms Expiring in 2021 - Contd...
+Nominees for Election as Directors with Terms Expiring in 2024 - Contd...

-Edgar (Ed) M. Purvis, Jr. Director since 2018, Age 62
+Edgar (Ed) M. Purvis, Jr. Director since 2018, Age 65

 Retired Executive Vice President and Chief Operating Officer of Emerson Electric Co.
 (Emerson).
 Mr. Purvis served as Executive Vice President and Chief Operating Officer at Emerson from January 2015 until his retirement in November 2017.
-From 2008 until January 2015, Mr. Purvis served as Executive Vice President responsible for Climate Technologies at Emerson.
-Prior to working for Emerson, Mr. Purvis served in a number of senior management positions with Copeland Corporation from 1983 until it was acquired by Emerson in 2008.
-Mr. Purvis is a former member of the executive board of the Air-Conditioning, Heating and Refrigeration Institute, holds a bachelor's degree in mechanical engineering from the University of Tennessee, a master's degree in mechanical engineering from the University of Michigan - Dearborn, and a master's degree in business administration from Capital University in Columbus, Ohio.
+Mr. Purvis served as Executive Vice President in the Emerson Climate Technologies division until 2015 when he became Chief Operating Officer of Emerson.
+Prior to working for Emerson, Mr. Purvis served in a number of senior management positions with Copeland Corporation from 1983 until it was acquired by Emerson in 1986.
+Mr. Purvis is a former member of the executive board of the Air-Conditioning, Heating and Refrigeration Institute, holds a bachelor's degree in mechanical engineering from the University of Tennessee, a master's degree in mechanical engineering from the University of Michigan - Dearborn, and a master's degree in business administration from Capital University in Columbus, Ohio